 - High lateral movement

-The high lateral movement metric facilitates gauging the privilege escalation of the hacker.
-It determines how deeply a hacker has penetrated the network or devices to access the privileges.
+Evidently, the high lateral movement metric simplifies gauging the privilege escalation of the hacker.
+Whereas, it determines how deeply a hacker has got into the network or devices to access the privileges.

-In SanerNow, you can compare all the discovered CVEs with our researched MVE (Malware Vulnerability Enumeration) data.
-With this, we identify the vulnerabilities which cause high-fidelity attacks.
+Moreover, in SanerNow, you can compare all the discovered CVEs with our studied MVE (Malware Vulnerability Enumeration) data.
+In contrast, we identify the vulnerabilities which cause high-fidelity attacks.

 4. Vulnerable Devices